ikeadrift/jankyscroll/README.md

 ## [<span class="octicon octicon-link"></span>](#acknowledgements)Acknowledgements

-I snatched the starting point for this venture from The Onion's most excellent [fartscroll.js](http://theonion.github.io/fartscroll.js/), which I whole-heartedly [encourage](http://zweig.co/jankyscroll/example.html) you use alongside **jankyscroll**.
+I snatched the starting point for this venture from The Onion's [fartscroll.js](http://theonion.github.io/fartscroll.js/), which I whole-heartedly [encourage](http://zweig.co/jankyscroll/example.html) you use alongside **jankyscroll**.

 I'd like to publically shame James Adam Buckland for encouraging this.